turbobeast/advanced-react-training-slides/src/content/introduction.md

 ## Server-Side Rendering

-- improves SEO (pages can be indexed/read by crawlers and bots)
+- Improves SEO (pages can be indexed/read by crawlers and bots)
-- accessibility (app works without javascript enabled)
+- Accessibility (app works without javascript enabled)
-- performance
+- Performance

 ---